LeCoqHardi/WolverineFramework---DISCONTINUED/README.md

 # WolverineFramework

 WolverineFramework is a little and very complete Script allowing you to install and use basic Cybersecurity tools !
-The Script is constantly updated, so don't forget to pull the Framework frequently by doing `cd /etc && sudo rm -r WolverineFramework && sudo git clone https://www.github.com/lecoqhardi/WolverineFramework.git ` !
+The Script is constantly updated, so don't forget to pull the Framework frequently by doing `cd /etc && sudo rm -r WolverineFramework && sudo git clone https://www.github.com/lecoqhardi/WolverineFramework.git && cd ~` !
 (I advise you to run again /etc/WolverineFramework/Install.sh when there is an update with `bash /etc/WolverineFramework/Install.sh`).

 # How it works ?